How To: Peel and Stick Backsplash

 Am I Happy with my Peel and Stick Backsplash?

-oh, yes I am!
-Adding a new sink and faucet are the icing on the cake!
-I'm still using my stainless steel painted accessories 10 years later.
-If you check out how I painted the countertops, you will see that they are a very light gray, with a darker gray highlight, with a light coat of the base coat gray atop of that.
+Oh, yes, I am!
+Adding a new sink and faucet is the icing on the cake!
+Ten years later, I’m still using my stainless steel-painted accessories.
+If you check out how I painted the countertops, you will see that they are a very light gray with a darker gray highlight and a light coat of the base coat gray atop of that.
 Oh, and the kitchen cabinets?
 I painted those 10 years ago.
-See details here: How To Paint Oak Cabinets.
+See details here: How to Paint Oak Cabinets.

 Wow, this kitchen has seen a LOT of changes over the last 20 years.